Cozumo/Image-Steganorgraphy-AES/README.md

 # Image-Steganorgraphy-AES

-AES algorithm needs to be checked..
+AES algorithm needs to be checked and refactored